UniMainzGeo/GeoTech2D/README.md

 ### Instructions to generate mesh with MeshPy package

-`The` MeshPy package implements the Python API for the `Triangle` quality mesh generator
+The `MeshPy` package implements the Python API for the `Triangle` quality mesh generator

 To generate a mesh simply invoke the corresponding setup script (e.g.` python crust.py`)

-Binary .npz file will be placed in directory `mesh` (will be created if necessary)
+Binary `.npz` file will be placed in directory `mesh` (will be created if necessary)

-Input parameters must be defined in a separate calling script
+#### Generate new grid

-Parameter definition should be followed by a call to `runMeshPy` function
+Define all input parameters in a separate calling script (use the supplied scripts for reference).

-See description in `MESH/src/meshpy_triangle_api.py` module
+Parameter definition should be followed by a call to `runMeshPy` function See description in `MESH/src/meshpy_triangle_api.py` module

 To facilitate input preparation use helper functions from the `MESH/src/utils.py` module